1. What does the World Mosquito Program do?

 Our method is not genetic modification (GM) as the genetic material of the mosquito has not been altered.
 Neither the Aedes aegypti mosquitoes nor the Wolbachia have been genetically modified in the lab and the strain of Wolbachia we are using is naturally occurring bacteria.

 5. Which diseases does the World Mosquito Program's Wolbachia method have an effect on?

-The World Mosquito Program's Wolbachia method has been shown to reduce transmission of several viruses transmitted by the Aedes aegypti mosquito, including dengue, Zika and chikungunya.
+The World Mosquito Program's Wolbachia method has been shown to reduce transmission of several viruses transmitted by the Aedes aegypti mosquito, including dengue, Zika, chikungunya and yellow fever.

 For further information, read our latest research studies here.

-6. Which diseases does the World Mosquito Program's Wolbachia method work to eradicate?
+6. Can you provide some background on each of the diseases that the World Mosquito Program's Wolbachia method works to eradicate?